 Quintin Rayer explores how IFAs can help preserve our planet by selecting ethical funds and encouraging companies to stop using plastics.

 Q G Rayer (2018), Saving our seas, Citywire New Model Adviser®, issue 576, p19, 22 January 2018.

 Popular BBC One television series Blue Planet II joins a spate of recent media coverage drawing attention to the environmental damage caused by plastic waste.
 The show and others like it point out the alarming global reach of plastic detritus, its chemical toxicity and appallingly harmful effects on wildlife and sea creatures.
-Indeed, so serious is the problem that the UK government has pledged to eradicate avoidable plastic waste as part of a 25 year plan.
+Indeed, so serious is the problem that the UK government has pledged to eradicate avoidable plastic waste as part of a 25-year plan.

 While individuals can make personal decisions to reduce their plastics use, consumers are constrained by the choices available.
 This is where ethical investing steps in.
-It can encourage change by supporting companies that are environmentally minded, while avoiding those that contribute to the issues.
+It can encourage change by supporting companies that are environmentally minded while avoiding those that contribute to the issues.

-Advisers and wealth management firms with expertise in ethical investing can support individual investors by helping to raise awareness of the issue with fund providers and identifying the ethical funds with strongest credentials in this area.
+Advisers and wealth management firms with expertise in ethical investing can support individual investors by helping to raise awareness of the issue with fund providers and identifying the ethical funds with the strongest credentials in this area.